ayhankrali/BankApp/README.md

 # Bank Application with Swing and MySQL

-A simple Java application with a graphical user interface developed using the Swing framework.
+ Java application with a graphical user interface developed using the Swing framework.
 This application interacts with a MySQL database to perform essential banking operations.

 ## Features